tabad/fusioninventory-agent-windows-installer/Readme.txt

 mod_dependences' of './Perl/Scripts/load-perl-environment' file to reflect
 these changes.

+   Probably you also will need to build a new Strawberry Perl Portable Edition Package for FusionInventory Agent whether you have upgraded the Strawberry Perl distribution.

    See 'How to upgrade the agent and its tasks' above for more information.

 How to build the installers for a development version of FusionInventory-Agent
 ------------------------------------------------------------------------------
    The process is very similar to that described in 'How to upgrade the agent and its tasks'.
-Then you chose a new stable release, in this case you choose a branch name or a commit name.
+Then you chose a new stable release and, in this case, you choose a branch name or a commit name.

    Let's look at an example about how to build the installers for the, nowadays, development branch '2.3.x' supposing you have the builder ready to